somilg050/personal-blog/pages/posts/tech-blog-3.md

          _/ _/
        _/m/'
 ```

 ---

-**What is Cron and What does it do?**
+### **What is Cron and What does it do?**

 Cron is a time-based job scheduler in Unix-like operating systems that allows users to automate repetitive tasks.
-It is an essential tool for developers who want to schedule and execute commands or scripts at specific intervals.
+It is an essential tool for developers who want to schedule and execute commands or scripts at specific intervals.&nbsp;

 Cron operates using a file called the "**cron table**" or "**crontab.**" The cron table contains a list of commands or scripts along with their schedule, specifying when and how often they should be executed.
 These scheduled commands or scripts are known as "**cron jobs.**"

 ---

 **First and foremost, let's try to understand the cron syntax**